-Those with a concentration in Public Health Education will be prepared to work as a health educator in community organizations such as health departments, voluntary organizations, or service organizations, as well as in worksites and health care settings.
+By majoring in Public Health Education students will be prepared to work as a health educator in community organizations such as health departments, voluntary organizations, or service organizations, as well as in worksites and health care settings.

-Public Health Concentration: Follow the curriculum for a B.A. in Health Education with a concentration in Public Health.
+Follow the curriculum for a B.A. in Public Health Education.
 You are required to complete a semester internship.
-You are also encourage to complete a minor.
-Click here for a checklist of requirement for the B.A. in Health Education with a concentration in Public Health.
+You are also encouraged to complete a minor.
+Contact Dr. Braun or Patti Wilson for more information on specific course requirements.

 - Assessing individual and community needs for health education